Guzhuang Signal railway station

-Guzhuang (古莊車站 (Gǔjhuang Chejhàn)) is a railway station on the Taiwan Railways Administration South-link line located in Dawu Township, Taitung County, Taiwan.
+Guzhuang (古莊車站 (Gǔjhuang Chejhàn)) is a railway station on the Taiwan Railway South-link line located in Dawu Township, Taitung County, Taiwan.

 History

 The station was opened for passengers on 5 October 1992.
-Over the years due to the low utilization of the station by passengers, the station was downgraded into a signal station in 2017.
+Due to the low utilization of the station by passengers over the years, the station was downgraded into a signal station in 2017.

 Trivia

-Guzhuang is the second least used TRA station, according to the TRA report on Volume of Passenger & Freight Traffic announced in 2015, 281 passengers boarding and 470 passengers alighting.
+Guzhuang is the second least-used TRA station, according to the TRA report on Volume of Passenger & Freight Traffic announced in 2015, with 281 passengers boarding and 470 passengers alighting.